linzjax/remotelife-tips-and-tricks/README.md

 - LeechBlock - firefox
 - Pomodoro timers
 - Toggle
-- Blocking things at night so you can get to sleep, and block them in the morning so you get out of bed
+- MindTheTime - Recurser made!
 - Think about why your defaulting to these distractions.
 What are you actually trying to solve?

+Get a good nights sleep
+- Blocking things at night so you can get to sleep, and block them in the morning so you get out of bed
 - Lights off, no screens at night
 - Sleep mask :)

-- MindTheTime - Recurser made!
+Something to keep in mind: These apps will work for a little while.
+You'll inevitably forget about them, fight them, or ignore them.
+That's ok.
+Don't take it as a sign that you've failed.
+Just try a new system.
+Find a way to shake things up.

 #### Don't Forget how to People